opencast/opencast/docs/guides/admin/docs/configuration/load.md

 maximum load you want this node to accept.
 Keep in mind that exceeding the number of CPU cores present in the system is not recommended.

 The load values for the non-encoding jobs are set in the configuration files in the `etc` directory.
-Search the this directory for files that contain the string `job.load` to find the relevant configuration keys.
+Search this directory for files that contain the string `job.load` to find the relevant configuration keys.
 These configuration keys control the load for each job type.
 For example, the `job.load.download.distribute` configuration key controls the load placed on the system when a download distribution job is running.